One charging hour on a Level 2 EVSE provides a travel range of 15-30 miles, depending upon the make and model of the Electric Vehicle.

 - How many miles can plug-in electric vehicles travel before needing to plug-in?

-Wheego is about the same at 100 miles.
+The Wheego EV is estimated at about the same range as the Nissan Leaf; 100 miles.

 The Chevrolet Volt will have an anticipated range of 40 miles in all-electric mode.
 The Volt will have an additional 330 miles of range when the gas engine kicks in.

 - What is a plug-in electric vehicle?

 There are three types of plug-in electric vehicles (PEVs); plug-in hybrids, extended-range electric vehicles, and battery electric vehicles.

 Plug-in hybrids, such as a converted Toyota Prius, are powered through a combination of gasoline and electricity.